-Are we required to approve them?
+Are you required to approve them?
 Must they be semi- annually reviewed?
+May you release them to the public?
+May you destroy them?
+No. Possibly but unlikely.
+Unless the public body has made a determination that the verbatim recording no longer requires confidential treatment or otherwise consents to disclosure, the verbatim record of a meeting Yes, after 18 months if prerequisites are met.
+The verbatim record may be destroyed without notification to or the approval of a records commission or the State Archivist under the Local Records Act or the State Records Act no less than

-May we release them to the public?
-May we destroy them?
-No. No. , , Yes, after 18 months if prerequisites are met.
-OMA does not require approval of closed meeting verbatim recordings. semi-annual review of Unless the public body has made a determination that the The verbatim record may be destroyed without notification to or longer requires confidential treatment or records commission or otherwise consents to record of a meeting closed to the public shall no less than 18 months not be open for public inspection or subject to discovery in any administrative or judicial public body approves proceeding other than one brought to enforce this Act.
+No. OMA does not require approval of closed meeting verbatim recordings.
+OMA does not require semi- annual review of closed meeting verbatim recordings. closed to the public shall not be open for public inspection or subject to discovery in any administrative or judicial proceeding other than one brought to enforce this Act.
 5 ILCS 120/2.06(e).
 But see Kodish v.
-Oakbrook Terrace Fire Protection Dist.
-(235 F.R.D.
+Oakbrook Terrace Fire Protection District (235 F.R.D.
 447 (N.D.
-III.
-2006), where a federal district court ordered that closed meeting verbatim recordings be disclosed to the Plaintiff in discovery because his primary claim was brought under federal law.

-the approval of a the State Archivist under disclosure, the verbatim |the Local Records Act or the State Records Act after the completion of the meeting recorded but only after: 1.) the the destruction of a particular recording; and 2.) the public body approves minutes of the closed meeting that meet the written minutes requirements of subsection (a) of this Section.
+IL.
+2006)), where a federal district court ordered that closed meeting verbatim recordings be disclosed to the Plaintiff in discovery because his primary claim was brought under federal law.
+18 months after the completion of the meeting recorded but only after: 1.) the public body approves the destruction of a particular recording; and 2.) the public body approves minutes of the closed meeting that meet the written minutes requirements of subsection (a) of this Section.
 5 ILCS 120/2.06(c).

-In addition:

-No verbatim recordings shall be recorded or removed from the public body's main office or official storage location, except by vote of the public body or by court order.
-5 ILCS 120/2.06(e).
+In addition, per OMA Section 2.06(f), as amended by P.A.
+99-515: No verbatim recordings shall be recorded or removed from the public body's main office or official storage location, except by vote of the public body or by court order.
+5 ILCS 120/2.06(e). --- --- --- --

+DATED:August 15, 2017